Apple iBooks Author for Interactive Textbooks and Mobile Learning [VIDEO]

 NOVEMBER 2, 2009

 I’ve spent an inordinately long time writing a whitepaper on mobile learning trying to expound our thoughts about it and how it might be used in the workplace.
-I’ve been doing some research around it and I’ve documented some of the better links I’ve come across.
 If you’re considering mobile learning in any shape or form, I’d suggest you give these a browse.
 Apple Education.
 Mobile Learning Transforming the Delivery of Education and Training.
-Learning Org.
+M-Learning Org.
 Mobile Learning thinking: Get on your skateboard to keep up!
-Learning.
+The Revolution No One Noticed: Mobile Phones and Multimobile Services in Higher Education.
+M-Learning.

 The State of Rapid Development Tools for Mobile Learning: Webinar Recording Now Available